 Finally, Part IV considers, and rejects, the cybereconomists' implicit contention that the relatively "frictionless" nature of transactions in cyberspace is a technological imperative that dictates redefining digital property rights in the neoclassical mold.
 Technology and society constitute each other; if we have not yet developed an alternative technological paradigm for defining and administering rights in digital works, it is because we have not been asking the right questions.
 I conclude that both the legal regime governing rights in digital works and the technology for implementing it should be determined with reference to expressly chosen social priorities.
 Under a broader conception of economic theory and of social welfare, society may legitimately choose to retain and institutionalize a limited-entitlements regime for digital works.

 Scholarly Commons Citation

 Cohen, Julie E., "Lochner in Cyberspace: The New Economic Orthodoxy of "Rights Management"" (1998).
 Georgetown Law Faculty Publications and Other Works.
-Paper 811.
+811.